coreos/docs/os/hardening-guide.md

 ## Additional hardening

+### Disabling Simultaneous Multi-Threading

+Recent Intel CPU vulnerabilities cannot be fully mitigated in software without disabling Simultaneous Multi-Threading.
+This can have a substantial performance impact and is only necessary for certain workloads, so for compatibility reasons, SMT is enabled by default.

+The [SMT on Container Linux guide][smt-guide] provides guidance and instructions for disabling SMT.

 ### SELinux

 SELinux is a fine-grained access control mechanism integrated into Container Linux.
 Each container runs in its own independent SELinux context, increasing isolation between containers and providing another layer of protection should a container be compromised.